CMMC Acquisition Rule Posted for Public Inspection

 It requires contractors to confirm their subcontractors have assessment scores posted in SPRS.

-DFARS 252.204-7021 requires Suppliers and their subcontractors (if applicable) to have a certain CMMC level before being awarded a contract.
+DFARS 252.204-7021 will require Suppliers and their subcontractors (if applicable) to have a certain CMMC level before being awarded a contract.

 Overview of Assessments